ton-community/ton-docs/docs/develop/smart-contracts/messages.md

            = CurrencyCollection;
 ```

-This scheme means that in addtion to TON value, message may carry the dictionary of additional _extra-currencies_.
-However currently we may neglect it and just assume that message value is serialized as "number of nanotons as variable integer" and "`0` - empty dictionary bit".
+This scheme means that in addition to the TON value, message may carry the dictionary of additional _extra-currencies_.
+However, currently we may neglect it and just assume that the message value is serialized as "number of nanotons as variable integer" and "`0` - empty dictionary bit".

-Indeed, in elector code above we serialize coins amount via `.store_coins(grams)` but then just put string of zeroes with length equal to `1 + 4 + 4 + 64 + 32 + 1 + 1`.
+Indeed, in the elector code above we serialize coins' amounts via `.store_coins(grams)` but then just put a string of zeros with length equal to `1 + 4 + 4 + 64 + 32 + 1 + 1`.
 What is it?
 * First bit stands for empty extra-currencies dictionary.
-* Then we have two 4bit long fields.
+* Then we have two 4-bit long fields.
 They encode 0 as `VarUInteger 16`.
-Indeed since `ihr_fee` and `fwd_fee` will be overwritten  we may as well put there zeroes.
+In fact, since `ihr_fee` and `fwd_fee` will be overwritten, we may as well put there zeroes.
 * Then we put zero to `created_lt` and `created_at` fields.
-Those fields will be overwritten as well, however in contrast to fees, these fields have fixed length and thus are encoded as 64 and 32 bit long strings.
+Those fields will be overwritten as well; however, in contrast to fees, these fields have a fixed length and are thus encoded as 64- and 32-bit long strings.
-* _(at that moment we alredy serialized message header and pass to init/body)_
+* _(we had alredy serialized the message header and passed to init/body at that moment)_
-* next zero-bit means that there is no `init` field
+* Next zero-bit means that there is no `init` field.
-* and last zero-bit means that msg_body will be serialized in-place
+* The last zero-bit means that msg_body will be serialized in-place.
-* after that message body (with arbitrary layout) is encoded.
+* After that, message body (with arbitrary layout) is encoded.

-That way instead of individual serialization of 14 parameters, we execute 4 serialization primitives.
+That way, instead of individual serialization of 14 parameters, we execute 4 serialization primitives.

 ## Full scheme
-Full scheme of messages layout as well as layout of all constituting fields (as well as scheme of ALL objects in TON) is presented in [block.tlb](https://github.com/ton-blockchain/ton/blob/master/crypto/block/block.tlb).
+Full scheme of message layout and the layout of all constituting fields (as well as scheme of ALL objects in TON) are presented in [block.tlb](https://github.com/ton-blockchain/ton/blob/master/crypto/block/block.tlb).

 ## Message size

 :::info cell size
 Note that any [Cell](/learn/overviews/Cells) may contain up to `1023` bits.
-If you need to store more data you should split it into chunks and store in reference cells.
+If you need to store more data, you should split it into chunks and store in reference cells.
 :::

-If, for instance, your message body size is 900 bits long you can not to store it in the same cell with the message header.
+If, for instance, your message body size is 900 bits long, you can not store it in the same cell as the message header.
-Indeed, in addition to message header fields, total size of the cell will be more than 1023 bits and during serialization there will be `cell overflow` exception.
-In this case, instead of `0` that stands for "inplace message body flag (Either)" there should be `1` and message body should be stored in reference cell.
+Indeed, in addition to message header fields, the total size of the cell will be more than 1023 bits, and during serialization there will be `cell overflow` exception.
+In this case, instead of `0` that stands for "inplace message body flag (Either)" there should be `1` and the message body should be stored in the reference cell.

-Those things should be handled carefully due to the fact that some fields have variable size.
+Those things should be handled carefully due to the fact that some fields have variable sizes.

-For instance `MsgAddress` may be represented by 4 constructors `addr_none`, `addr_std`, `addr_extern`, `addr_var` with length from 2 bits ( for `addr_none`) to 586 bits (for `addr_var` in the largest form).
-The same stands for nanoTON amounts which is serialized as `VarUInteger 16`, that means 4 bits indicating the byte-length of the integer and then indicated earlier bytes for integer itself: that way 0 nanoTONs will be serialized as `0b0000` (4 bits which encode zero-length byte string and then zero bytes), while 100.000.000 TON (or 100000000000000000 nanoTONs) will be serialized as `0b10000000000101100011010001010111100001011101100010100000000000000000` (`0b1000` stands for 8 bytes and then 8 bytes themselves).
+For instance, `MsgAddress` may be represented by four constructors: `addr_none`, `addr_std`, `addr_extern`, `addr_var` with length from 2 bits ( for `addr_none`) to 586 bits (for `addr_var` in the largest form).
+The same stands for nanotons' amounts which is serialized as `VarUInteger 16`.
+That means, 4 bits indicating the byte length of the integer and then indicated earlier bytes for integer itself.
+That way, 0 nanotons will be serialized as `0b0000` (4 bits which encode a zero-length byte string and then zero bytes), while 100.000.000 TON (or 100000000000000000 nanoTONs) will be serialized as `0b10000000000101100011010001010111100001011101100010100000000000000000` (`0b1000` stands for 8 bytes and then 8 bytes themselves).